 Is Acupuncture covered by insurance?

 Many patients are able to use debit cards linked to Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs) for acupuncture treatments.
 Workman’s Compensation and personal injury will often times provide 100% coverage as will many automobile accident policies.
-Check with your insurance company about your policy.

 Will I see results in one treatment?